 Those of us committed to hammering away at Dick Cheney’s “Dark Side” in an effort to restore some sanity to the world, to call to accountability those who turned America into a “Torture Nation,” and to call for justice or freedom for those imprisoned as part of the “War on Terror,” count on a network of admirable radio hosts to get the word out, and I’m pleased to report that, in the last week or so, I’ve done interviews with four people with whom I’ve built up a great relationship over the years: Peter B. Collins, Scott Horton, Linda Olson-Osterlund and Chris at CheneyWatch.

-If you have an hour or so to spare, and want to know the background to the Guantánamo story and my four years of work covering the prison’s malign history and the stories of the men held there, including how so many innocent men (or soldiers unconnected with terrorism) were held, and how and why the Bush administration embraced torture — as well as what’s happening (or not happening) now under President Obama — then I recommend my interview with Peter B. Collins, available here.
+If you have an hour or so to spare, and want to know the background to the Guantánamo story and my four years of work covering the prison’s malign history and the stories of the men held there, including how so many innocent men (or soldiers unconnected with terrorism) were held, and how and why the Bush administration embraced torture — as well as what’s happening (or not happening) now under President Obama — then I recommend my interview with Peter B. Collins, available here — and the MP3 is here.
 I’ve spoken to Peter many times before, and recommend his show because his podcasts, uninterrupted by ad breaks, provide a great opportunity to discuss serious issues in detail without interruption.